cosmos/cosmos-sdk/docs/docs/basics/00-app-anatomy.md

 ### Constructor Function

-Also defined in `app.go` is the construction function, which constructs a new application of the type defined in the preceding section.
+Also defined in `app.go` is the constructor function, which constructs a new application of the type defined in the preceding section.
 The function must fulfill the `AppCreator` signature in order to be used in the [`start` command](../core/03-node.md#start-command) of the application's daemon command.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/server/types/app.go#L57-L59